-To find out more about this event click Mother’s Day at Glades Garden.
+To find out more about the event click Mother’s Day at Glades Garden.

 Sounds of Summer Concerts

-The garden is host to the City of Surrey’s Sounds of Summer Concert Series once a year in either July or August.
-The event is a series of free concerts which take place in a different park once a week in the summer.
+The garden hosts the City of Surrey’s Sounds of Summer Concert Series once a year in either July or August.
+The event is a series of free concerts which take place in a different park once per week in the summer.
 Admission to each of the events is usually by donation.

-Because of the COVID-19 pandemic, the concerts were not able to take place in 2020.
-Hopefully they will be back for 2021.
+Because of the COVID-19 pandemic, the concerts were not able to take place in either 2020 or 2021.

 The park contains a few slightly hilly areas and mulch trails so it is not overly wheelchair or stroller-friendly.
 There are a few sections that are flat and easily accessible, but for other areas it can be challenging for people with mobility issues.
 For the average person though, getting around is no problem.